ovh/docs/pages/web_cloud/web_hosting/mainwp_general/guide.en-gb.md

 Enter the URL of the child site you want to connect to the MainWP dashboard.
 Just below, select the button to indicate that you have installed and activated the MainWP Child plugin on your child website.
 The following two new fields are displayed:

-- `Administrator username` (admin name): log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), then go to the `Web Cloud`{.action} section.
-Select the web hosting plan concerned, and click on the `1-click modules`{.action} tab.
-In the table that pops up, identify the row that corresponds to your module in one click.
+- `Administrator username`: log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), then go to the `Web Cloud`{.action} section.
+Select the web hosting plan concerned, and click the `1-click modules`{.action} tab.
+In the table that pops up, identify the row that corresponds to your 1-click module.
 Your admin name is in the `Login`{.action} column.
 - `Site title`: enter the value you want.
 If you connect many child websites, remember to enter an explicit site title.

 ![mainWP](images/add_site.png){.thumbnail}